Asmashaik7/Asmashaik7/README.md

 👋 Hi, I'm Asma Shaik
-🔁 Career Restart | 💻 Aspiring Data Analyst | 🐍 Python & 🧠 SQL Learner
+🔁 Career Restart | 💻 Aspiring Data Analyst | 🐍 Python, Excel & 🧠 SQL Learner

 💡 About Me
 I'm currently upskilling myself in Python and SQL, working on real-world mini projects and daily tasks to restart my career after a 10-year gap.
 I'm passionate about data, logic building, and consistency in learning — every line of code I write is a step forward.